countr/website/content/docs/03-premium.md

 * Up to 100 position roles
 * More flows, triggers, and actions (25 of each)

-Please note that these features are only available through the Premium bot and are not available through the normal bot.
+These features are only available with the Countr Premium bot!
 Upgrade to Premium today and take your counting game to the next level!

 ## How to Get Premium {#how}